-Attention: If you receive out-of-network physician benefits (such as out-of-network laboratory services) for a medical emergency or accidental injury in the emergency room of a hospital, those services will also be paid at the applicable in-network coinsurance amounts for such benefits described in the matrices below, and subject to the in-network calendar year deductible.
-The allowed amount for such out-of-network physician benefits will be determined in accordance with the requirements of the applicable Federal law.
+Attention: If you receive out-of-network services for a medical emergency or accidental injury in an emergency room, those services will also be subject to the in-network coinsurance and/or copayment amounts for such benefits, and applied to the in-network calendar year deductible.

-Attention: If you receive non-emergency services provided by an out-of-network provider at certain participating facilities, those services will be paid at the applicable in-network coinsurance and/or copayment amounts for such benefits described in the matrices below, and subject to the in-network calendar year deductible, provided the out-of-network provider has not satisfied the applicable notice and consent requirements.
-The allowed amount for such non-emergency services performed by an out-of-network provider at certain participating facilities will be determined in accordance with the requirements of the applicable Federal law.
+Attention: If you receive non-emergency services from an out-of-network provider at certain in-network facilities, those services will be subject to the innetwork coinsurance and/or copayment amounts for such benefits, and applied to the in-network calendar year deductible, provided the out-of-network provider has not satisfied the notice and consent requirements allowed by Federal law.